Margaret Pieroni

-Pieroni is also recognised for a significant contribution to specimen collection, photography and horticultural research into dryandras, series Banksia ser.
+As a founding member of the Dryandra Study Group, Pieroni has been a leading figure in the study of this plant genus since 1987.
+She is recognized for a significant contribution to specimen collection, photography and horticultural research into dryandras, series Banksia ser.
 Dryandra, formerly regarded as genus Dryandra.

 She was awarded the Medal of the Order of Australia in the 2024 Australia Day Honours for "service to botanical art".